tonyflow/content-moderator-api/README.md

 2. The rhythm of requests accommodation from the side of the serverless Koala API deployment provided by hugging face: No matter how we optimize the service of receiving requests, the service will always be bound to how quickly the text is propagated to the Koala API for classification.
 This can be improved by :
    - using on demand on premise instances where we deploy the model ourselves
    - caching certain sentences and returning cached classifications: This can be done by computing the Levenshtein/edit distance between incoming and cached requests and returning cached classifications if the distance is lower than an acceptable threshold

 ### Testing
-Currently the application is under tested
+Currently, the application is under tested

 #### Integration tests
 There's only one integration test included under `router_test.py` but because of the hugging face API warm up period.
 The test